auth0/docs/articles/compliance/features-aiding-compliance.md

 You can decide how to handle customer requests to be forgotten.
 With Auth0, you can [use the Management API to delete the user](/api/management/v2#!/Users/delete_users_by_id) from Auth0 and halt further processing of that user's data.

-When you delete a user from Auth0, you remove the user's account, as well as any information possessed by Auth0 for that user.
-Going forward, the user's information will not be contained in any Auth0 logs or back-up files.
-However, Auth0 will **not** retroactively delete such data from logs and back-up files that already exist.
+When you delete a user from Auth0, you remove the user's profile, as well as any metadata possessed by Auth0 for that user.

 ## Right to Restrict Processing

-Auth0 will assist, to the best of its ability, you in implementing the behavior and functionality needed when an end user restricts your right to their data.
+When an end user restricts your right to process their data, it is your responsibility to implement the behavior that best complies with such requests.

 ## Choice of Providers